ashish1294/code-now/README.md

 What it does !!
 ---------------

-It is a simple chrome plugin for Linux Users which adds 3 button to every CodeChef Problem Page (for each of C, C++ and Java).
+It is a simple chrome plugin for **Linux Users** which adds 3 button to every CodeChef Problem Page (for each of C, C++ and Java).
 Clicking on each button will open up your favorite IDE for that language instantly with a default template !!
-It is particularly useful during short contests, whe.
+It is particularly useful during short contests.

 You can choose different IDEs for different Languages.
 Templates can also be different for different Languages.